-- Switch off power to the thermostat at the breaker.
+- Turn off power to the thermostat at the breaker.

-- Remove the thermostat and check the wiring.
+- Take off the thermostat and look at the wiring.

 - If there are five or six multicolored wires, you have what’s needed for a smart thermostat.
-You might be thinking what color is the C wire on a thermostat—and the answer to that is typically blue.
+You might be pondering what color is the C wire on a thermostat—and the answer to that is typically blue.

 Do Nest or ecobee Need a C Wire?

-Rely on Aggressive Mechanical for Your Smart Thermostat Installation Needs
+Depend on Aggressive Mechanical for Your Smart Thermostat Installation Needs